Trump urges FBI, DOJ investigate Clinton after Brazile book excerpt

 Brazile, in her excerpt, described the DNC's deal with the Clinton campaign as a "cancer."

-"I had tried to search out any other evidence of internal corruption that would show that the DNC was rigging the system to throw the primary to Hillary, but I could not find any," she wrote, saying she had undertaken the review in response to concerns from Clinton's insurgent primary opponent, Sen. Bernie Sanders.
+"I had tried to search out any other evidence of internal corruption that would show that the DNC was rigging the system to throw the primary to Hillary, but I could not find any," she wrote, saying she had undertaken the review in response to concerns from Clinton's insurgent primary opponent, Sen. Bernie Sanders of Vermont.
 "Then I found this agreement."

-According to Brazile, the victory fund agreement — a deal between the DNC under the leadership of former chair Rep. Debbie Wasserman Schultz, dozens of state parties and Clinton’s campaign that divided money between state parties and the campaign — had been signed in August 2015.
-That was four months after she announced her candidacy and a year before she won the nomination.
+The victory fund agreement was reached by the DNC under the leadership of Brazile's predecessor as chair, Rep. Debbie Wasserman Schultz of Florida, dozens of state parties and Clinton’s campaign to divide money among the state parties and the campaign.
+According to Brazile, the agreement was signed in August 2015, four months after Clinton announced her candidacy and a year before she won the nomination.

-Brazile was careful not to claim the primary was “rigged,” though she did feel it was unfair.
-But there was little room for nuance for many Sanders supporters who felt vindication after more than year of vocal complaining about the DNC’s handling of the process.
+Brazile was careful not to claim that the primary was “rigged,” though she did feel it was unfair.
+But there was little room for nuance among many Sanders supporters who felt vindication after more than year of complaining about the DNC’s handling of the process.

-“I think this just validates what many of us already knew about what was happening,” Jeff Weaver, the former campaign manager for Sen. Bernie Sanders' presidential bid, said on MSNBC Friday.
-“I think in many states, the outcome would’ve been different… If Bernie Sanders had won the Democratic nomination, he would be in the White House right now and Donald Trump would not.”
+"I think this just validates what many of us already knew about what was happening," Jeff Weaver, Sanders' former campaign manager, said on MSNBC Friday.
+"I think in many states, the outcome would’ve been different. ...
+If Bernie Sanders had won the Democratic nomination, he would be in the White House right now and Donald Trump would not.”

-Keith Ellison, the current deputy chair of the DNC, said in a statement that Brazile's account cannot be dismissed and many in the party "still feel hurt and betrayed" by the 2016 Democratic presidential primary.
+Rep. Keith Ellison of Minn., now the DNC's deputy chair, said in a statement that Brazile's account cannot be dismissed and many in the party "still feel hurt and betrayed" by the 2016 Democratic presidential primary.

-Tom Perez, the current DNC chair, also said he wants a "culture change" in the committee in a letter to DNC members this week after Brazile's story published and noted, "even a perception of impropriety — whether real or not— is detrimental to the DNC as an institution."
+Tom Perez, the current DNC chair, also said he wants a "culture change" in the committee, noting in a letter to DNC members this week after Brazile's story was published that "even a perception of impropriety — whether real or not— is detrimental to the DNC as an institution."

+A spokesman for Clinton, Nick Merrill, said on Twitter that it was “simply not true” that the fundraising agreement gave Clinton an advantage not afforded to Sanders.

+Charlie Baker, the chief administrative officer for the Clinton campaign, also called Hillary for America, pushed back on claims that the fundraising agreement was nefarious, noting that past presidential campaigns had made similar deals with the DNC.
+He said that despite its agreement with the DNC, the Sanders campaign "raised little to no money."

 "Bernie Sanders supporters have every right to be apoplectic of the complete theft of the Dem primary by Crooked Hillary!,” the president, who signed a joint fundraising agreement with the Republican National Committee two months before he was officially selected as the nominee, tweeted.
 "I always felt I would be running and winning against Bernie Sanders, not Crooked H, without cheating, I was right.”